Thursday, June 14, 2012

-It is getting close to lunchtime, the air is still, the sun is burning down, the birds nap in the Crepe Myrtle branches, not even the crickets sing… the Garden is waiting for the afternoon thunderstorm… but wait, not all is holding siesta.
-It is Butterfly Time in Myrtle Glen.
+It is getting close to lunchtime, the air is still, the sun is burning down, the birds nap on the Crepe Myrtle branches, not even the crickets sing... the Garden is waiting for the afternoon thunderstorm... but wait, not everything is holding siesta.
+It is Butterfly Time in Myrtle Glen....

 Silent and beautiful, seemingly carefree and without worries, the flying flowers dance from plant to plant, sipping nectar, and laying their eggs.